 CONN fcMRI workshop

-registration is now open for the next CONN workshops
+registration is now open for the next CONN workshop

 online 2025 Jan 17 - Feb 17